-As shown on Figure 2, the northwest quarter of Section 31 covers a total area of approximately 65 hectares (ha) (160 acres), whereas the southwest quarter covers approximately 70 ha (173 acres).
-The ultimate excavation footprint covering a continuous parcel overlapping both quarter sections will be approximately 87.7 ha (216.6 acres).
-A screening earth berm will be built along the outer perimeter of the extraction area to act as a noise barrier to reduce noise levels (Figures 3A to 3F).
-Surface runoff from the perimeter berm will have to be collected and sediment control will have to be provided.
+As shown on Drawing 2, the northwest quarter of Section 31 (Drawing 1) covers a total area of approximately 65 ha (160 acres), whereas the southwest quarter covers approximately 70 ha (173 acres).
+The ultimate excavation footprint covering a continuous parcel overlapping both quarter sections will be approximately 84 ha (208 acres).
+A screening earth berm will be built along the outer perimeter of the extraction area to act as a noise/visual barrier (Drawings 3A to 3F).
+Surface runoff from the perimeter berm will have to be collected and sediment control will be provided.
 Once permitted, the property will be operated in six phases of uneven size (depending upon setbacks), each lasting about six years.
-Each phase will be worked via individual cells (see Appendix B) with a maximum of approximately four cells 'open' at any given time.
-A summary of the individual phases is provided below (see Figure 2):
+Each phase will be worked via individual cells with a maximum of approximately four cells 'open' at any given time.
+A summary of the individual phases is provided below (see Drawing 2):

-Phase 1 comprises about 14.38 ha (35.54 acres) and includes working cells 1 to 15;

-Phase 2 is immediately to the south comprising of about 15.45 ha (38.18 acres) and will be worked over cells 16 to 31:

-- Phase 3 consists of approximately 15.48 ha (38.25 acres) and includes working cells 32 to 47; - Phase 4 comprises 16.57 ha (40.95 acres) and will be worked via cells 48 to 61.
-It should be noted that the two sloughs in the northwest corner will be retained and Phase 4 will be developed on the lands south and east of them; - Phase 5 comprises 17.03 ha (42.07 acres) and will be worked via cells 62 to 76, and 78; and - Phase 6 comprises 8.74 ha (21.60 acres) and will be worked via cells 79 to 87.
+- Phase 1 comprises about 13.90 ha and includes working cells 1 to 15. - Phase 2 is immediately to the north comprising of about 15.20 ha and will be worked over cells 16 to 31. - Phase 3 consists of approximately 15.21 ha and includes working cells 32 to 47. - Phase 4 comprises 11.70 ha and will be worked via cells 48 to 61.
+The two wetlands in the northwest corner will be retained and Phase 4 will be developed on the lands south and east of them. - Phase 5 comprises 15.96 ha and will be worked via cells 62 to 76, and 78. - Phase 6 comprises 8.424 ha and will be worked via cells 79 to 87.

 Based on drilling investigations at the site, there is 4 m to 6 m of glacial till overburden overlying the sand and gravels.
 The till soils will be stripped and stockpiled around the perimeter of the relevant extraction phases for screening purposes and ultimately for future use in the site restoration.
-Further details of overburden management will be developed at a later stage of project development.

-The sand and gravel is the target deposit for extraction and lies immediately above the underlying bedrock.
-Groundwater in assessment boreholes was noted at between 20 m and 24 m bgs and generally lies above the bedrock.
+The sand and gravel are the target deposit for extraction and lies immediately above the underlying bedrock.
+Groundwater in assessment boreholes were noted between 20 m and 24 m bgs and generally lies above the bedrock.
 It is anticipated that the site will be worked to 1.0 m above the maximum recorded groundwater level within the gravel deposit and will therefore be worked dry, with no requirement for operational or permanent dewatering.
 Actual depths will be determined with progressive investigation of water levels as the site is developed.